 Try sending out two versions of the same email, but change one key element, in this case the length.
 Try sending a longer email to half your list, and a shorter version to the other half.
 See what performs better, and you’ll be building your brand with data-backed decisions in no time.

-Takeaway: What you say is far more important than how long it takes you to say it
+When sending ecommerce emails, what you say is far more important than how long it takes you to say it.

 There’s no “right” length for a marketing email, but you can choose the most appropriate length by considering the type of email and the intended audience.